 In 1930, the College received a charter as an independent junior college and in 1959 gained the right to confer the degrees of Associate in Arts and Associate in Science.
 Pine Manor Junior College became a separate corporation in 1962 and in 1965 moved from the Wellesley campus to its beautiful 60-acre campus in Chestnut Hill, five miles west of Boston.

 In 1977, the Massachusetts Board of Higher Education authorized the College to expand its mission, confer the Bachelor of Arts degree in the humanities and social sciences, and to change its name to Pine Manor College.
 In 1994, the charter was further expanded to include the Bachelor of Arts in Biology.
 Today, the College offers nine majors at the baccalaureate level, each of which is structured to include a core plus several optional concentrations.
-Minors in 30 fields make it possible for each student to design her program to meet her specific career goals.
+Minors in 30 fields make it possible for each student to design her/his program to meet her/his specific career goals.
 The Pine Manor College internship program, one of the first such programs in higher education, is distinguished by its academic components combining faculty sponsorship and concurrent seminars with both exploratory internship experiences and the senior internship in the major field, a requirement for all Pine Manor College students.

-Through the leadership of dedicated presidents like Rosemary Ashby (1976-1996), Frederick Carlos Ferry, Jr. (1956-1974), Alfred Tuxbury Hill (1952-1955) and Marie Warren Potter (1930-1952), Pine Manor College has sought to maintain its finest traditions while continually reinterpreting its goals and revising its programs to meet the changing needs of women.
+Through the leadership of dedicated presidents like Rosemary Ashby (1976-1996), Frederick Carlos Ferry, Jr. (1956-1974), Alfred Tuxbury Hill (1952-1955) and Marie Warren Potter (1930-1952), Pine Manor College has sought to maintain its finest traditions while continually reinterpreting its goals and revising its programs to meet the changing needs of students.